 Electrocutions result from exposed wiring, power lines, extension cords, or poorly maintained or defective tools and equipment.

 OSHA has strict safety standards and performs inspections at construction sites to enforce them.
-But their overall effectiveness could be improved due to the vast number of worksites and only a couple thousand inspectors.
+However, their overall effectiveness could be improved due to the vast number of worksites and only a couple thousand inspectors.
 Need a construction expert witness for legal cases?
 Contact Harper-Brawner to see how they can help.